Which Business Credit Cards Do Not Report Personal Credit?

 Like American Express, Chase is a credit card issuer that won’t show up on your personal credit report as long as you make your monthly payments on time and use your account responsibly.

-They also have a similarly impressive list of business credit cards.
+They also have a similarly impressive list of business cards.
 However, Chase states that you'll need excellent personal credit to qualify for most of them.

 If you can clear its personal credit check, Chase's best business credit card is the Ink Business Cash Credit Card.
-It lets you earn a $750 cash bonus when you spend $6,000 on purchases in the first three months of opening your account.
+It lets you earn a $750 cash bonus when you spend $6,000 on purchases in the first six months of opening your account.

 Conveniently, your purchases will carry a 0% APR for the first 12 months, making it another great option if you have a significant purchase coming.
 Just be sure you pay everything off before interest starts accruing.